 Acetazolamide is clinically proven to be a safe medication with a relatively low risk of side effects.
 It is important to bear in mind that though acetazolamide can be prescribed by a doctor to help prevent altitude sickness, it has not been strictly licensed for this purpose.
 Diamox (acetazolamide) should never be used as an alternative to methods of acclimatisation.
 As a prescription medication, there are some contraindications to its use.

 This medication should not be taken by anyone who:

 For further information about the side effects, interactions and precautions of using Diamox, please refer to the helpful patient leaflet.
 This is included in your medication's packet.
 It is also available in PDF form to download at the bottom of this page.

-You are still able to buy Diamox, but it is now in the form of its base ingredient - acetazolamide, therefore it will not come packaged as Diamox.
-To receive your tablets conveniently, you will first need to complete a brief online consultation.
-This only takes a few minutes, and allows our doctors to assess your medical history, and decide if this medication is the more suitable treatment for you.
-Once your prescription has been tailored, we will ready your medicine for express dispatch from our pharmacy.
-If you have any queries, please don't hesitate to speak to our friendly UK customer service team.
+Diamox, the brand, has been discontinued.
+It is available as Acetazolamide which is the active ingredient found in Diamox.
+You can purchase Acetazolamide from our website.
+To receive your tablets, you will first need to complete a brief online consultation.
+This only takes a few minutes and allows our doctors to assess your medical history, and assess if this medication is a suitable treatment for you.
+Once your prescription has been prepared, your medicine will be ready for express dispatch from our pharmacy.
+If you have any queries, please do not hesitate to speak to our friendly UK customer service team.

 Rated with 5 based on 3 independent customer reviews